 Isaac grows old and blind.
 There is a customary blessing for the preferred son, that he intends to give to his firstborn, Esau.
 (This seems to be distinct from the birthright, which as far as I can tell sets the default expectation for what share of the general inheritance one will receive.)
 Isaac, as family patriarch, is entitled to do this unilaterally, and instructs Esau to go out, hunt game, and bring it back for his father to eat, whereupon he will receive his father’s blessing.

-Rebecca’s divinely sanctioned preference favors their younger son Jacob, so she contrives a plan for him to steal his father’s blessing.
+Rebekah’s divinely sanctioned preference favors their younger son Jacob, so she contrives a plan for him to steal his father’s blessing.
 She instructs him to fetch two kids from the goats in the flock, which she will cook in the place of Esau’s game.
 Jacob points out that all his father has to do to tell that he is not Esau is to touch him; Esau is still hairy, and Jacob is smooth.
-Rebecca responds by clothing him in Esau’s garments and putting hairy goatskins on his arms and neck, to mimic Esau’s natural hairy mantle.
+Rebekah responds by clothing him in Esau’s best garments and putting hairy goatskins on his arms and neck, to mimic Esau’s natural hairy mantle.

 Jacob presents himself to his father as Esau.
 He gives his father the meat that has been prepared.
 As anticipated, Isaac reaches out to touch him, and feels the hairy goatskin.
 He remarks, “the voice is the voice of Jacob but the hands are the hands of Esau.”
 The state of affairs has been reversed.
 Before the sale of the birthright, Esau, who hunts with his strong, hairy hands, could count on the services of Jacob.
 Now, Jacob, the civilized dweller of tents, who works with his voice more than his hands, can wield the hands of Esau when needed.